slinkp/practical-deep-learning-fastai/README.md

 ### Lesson 5: Create a Random Forest From Scratch

 #### Book chapter 9

+I got ahead of myself here and accidentally started this chapter before watching the lesson 5 video (because obviously one reads chapter 9 before 10, right?)

 Kaggle issue: File -> Import from github doesn't seem to work.
 I end up with an empty notebook.